Connectivity: VPN Certificate Authentication

 The one-time password (OTP) and authentication token are required to obtain and validate authentication certificates used by the VPN device and the WSS.

-- In Service Mode, select Account Maintenance > MDM, API Keys.
+- In Service Mode, select Account Maintenance > Integrations.

-In the browser, enter the API generation string.
+In your browser, enter the API generation string.

 Where location_name is the name you assign.
 For example: